© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cup marked rock in forestry furrow on Rivock is a scheduled monument protected by Historic England under reference 1011662.
 View the official record →

-Cup marked rock in forestry furrow on Rivock is a Bronze Age rock art site located in Yorkshire, England.
+Cup marked rock in forestry furrow on Rivock is a prehistoric rock art monument located in the upland landscape of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011662.

 Cup marked rock in forestry furrow on Rivock is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011662.